DonTarun27/RTL_Synthesis_Engineer_Roleplay/Yosys Tool Installation & Working Commands.md

 # Introduction
-Yosys Tool is part of the Tabby CAD Suite and the OSS CAD Suite!
+**Yosys Open-Source Tool** is part of the Tabby CAD Suite and the OSS CAD Suite!
 The easiest way to use yosys is to install the binary software suite, which contains all required dependencies and related tools.
-1. Contact YosysHQ for a **Tabby CAD Suite** Evaluation License and download link
+1. Contact **YosysHQ** for a **Tabby CAD Suite Evaluation License** and download link
 OR go to https://github.com/YosysHQ/oss-cad-suite-build/releases to download the free **OSS CAD Suite**.
-2. OSS CAD Suite is a binary software distribution for a number of open source software used in digital logic design.
+2. **OSS CAD Suite** is a binary software distribution for a number of open source software used in digital logic design.
 You will find tools for RTL synthesis, formal hardware verification, place & route, FPGA programming, and testing with support for HDLs like Verilog, Migen, and Amaranth.
-3. Make sure to get a Tabby CAD Suite Evaluation License if you need features such as industry-grade SystemVerilog and VHDL parsers!
+3. Make sure to get a **Tabby CAD Suite Evaluation License** if you need features such as industry-grade SystemVerilog and VHDL parsers!
-4. For more information about the difference between Tabby CAD Suite and the OSS CAD Suite, please visit https://www.yosyshq.com/tabby-cad-datasheet
+4. For more information about the difference between the Tabby CAD Suite and the OSS CAD Suite, please visit https://www.yosyshq.com/tabby-cad-datasheet
 5. Many Linux distributions also provide Yosys binaries, some more up to date than others.
 Check with your package manager!
 # Installation
-As I am using WSL (Windows Subsytem Linux) - Ubuntu 24.04.2 LTS for all the Open-Source Tools Installation, I checked the Yosys Tool Version in the apt package manager and found it to be v0.33 which is a very old version compared to the latest v0.56
+As I am using **WSL (Windows Subsytem Linux) - Ubuntu 24.04.2 LTS** for all the Open-Source Tools Installation, I have checked the **Yosys Tool** Version in the **apt** package manager and found it to be v0.33 which is a very old version compared to the latest v0.56
 So, I have chosen to download and setup the free **OSS CAD Suite** by following the below steps:
 1. Download an archive matching your OS from the releases page - https://github.com/YosysHQ/oss-cad-suite-build/releases by running the below command:
 ```
 wget https://github.com/YosysHQ/oss-cad-suite-build/releases/download/2025-08-11/oss-cad-suite-linux-x64-20250811.tgz
 ```
 2. Extract the archive to a location of your choice.
-I have extracted it to my user home directory (\~) by running the below commands:
+I have extracted it to my **user home directory (\~)** by running the below commands:
 ```
 cd ~
 tar -xf oss-cad-suite-linux-x64-20250811.tgz